salmaqnsGH/my-gram/README.md

 MyGram also includes Swagger documentation that provides a graphical interface to explore and interact with
 1. Make sure that you have already installed and running the MyGram application

+2. Run the application

-2. Open a web browser and go to the Swagger URL for MyGram, at http://localhost:3000/swagger/index.html if you are running the application locally on your machine.
+3. Open a web browser and go to the Swagger URL for MyGram, at http://localhost:3000/swagger/index.html if you are running the application locally on your machine.

 ## ERD (Entity Relationship Diagram)